 One of the larger islands in a chain that stretches from Wisconsin’s Door Peninsula to Michigan’s Garden Peninsula, St. Martin Island provides critical stopover habitat for birds that migrate through the Great Lakes each spring and fall, as well as habitat for fish and other wildlife.

-The Conservancy has launched an effort to raise $2 million in public and private funds to purchase St. Martin Island and continue its conservation work on the Door Peninsula and in the Green Bay watershed and the Great Lakes.
-In addition to private donations, the North American Wetlands Conservation Act program, Fox River/Green Bay Natural Resource Trustee Council and Great Lakes Restoration Initiative have awarded grants to help fund the project.
+The Nature Conservancy has launched an effort to raise $2 million in public and private funds to purchase St. Martin Island and continue its conservation work on the Door Peninsula and in the Green Bay watershed and the Great Lakes.
+We’re making great progress, but we still need to raise $667,000 to reach our goal.

 To join us in protecting this special island for migrating birds and for everyone who loves birds, islands and all things wild and free, please click here to make a contribution today.